Elbow Ununited Anconeal Process (UAP)

 What causes UAP?

-This condition is most commonly diagnosed in German Shepherd Dogs and Bassett Hounds.
-It is a consequence of elbow incongruity (either ulnar notch incongruity or short ulna syndrome).
+This condition is most commonly diagnosed in German Shepherd Dogs and Bernese Mountain Dogs.
+It is a consequence of elbow incongruity (such as ulnar notch incongruity or short ulna syndrome).
 In most dogs, this causes obvious lameness and pain.
 Achieving an optimal outcome depends on early diagnosis and treatment.

 How is UAP diagnosed?